ichibown/ktv/README.md

 # KTV

 KTV is an ultra lightweight, schema-based binary protocol serialization/deserialization library.
-KTV is implemented with ansi C, so it is easy to import KTV into many platforms, especially Embedded Systems in IoT.
+It is implemented with ansi C, so it is easy to import KTV into many platforms, especially Embedded Systems in IoT.

 ## Usage

-It is easy to import and use KTV.
-Here is an example:

-#### 1. Copy `ktv.h` & `ktv.c` into you project.
+#### 1️⃣ Copy `ktv.h` & `ktv.c` into you project.

-#### 2. Define a proto file to describe you business data structure
+#### 2️⃣ Define a proto file to describe you business data structure

 ```
 #job